Hedge funds put brave face on stocks turmoil, some see bargains

-BOSTON/NEW YORK (Reuters) - Just after the Dow Jones Industrial Average plunged over 1,000 points on Monday morning, New York-based hedge fund manager Sahm Adrangi sent around his weekly note showing his fund lost 2 percent so far in August.
+BOSTON/NEW YORK, Aug 25 (Reuters) - Just after the Dow Jones Industrial Average plunged over 1,000 points on Monday morning, New York-based hedge fund manager Sahm Adrangi sent around his weekly note showing his fund lost 2 percent so far in August.
 His conclusion regarding the market turbulence: it’s a buying opportunity.

 Adrangi, whose $350 million Kerrisdale Capital is still up 10 percent so far this year, stands with several other well-known hedge fund managers in saying they’re staying the course in U.S. equities markets, including Leon Cooperman’s Omega Advisors and Larry Robbins’ Glenview Capital.
 Omega has lost 11 percent this month and Glenview is down 5.5 percent.